mnot/I-D/bcp56bis/draft.md

 that networks might need to distinguish the application's traffic for operational reasons, it MAY register a separate port, but be aware that this has privacy implications for that protocol's users.
 The impact of doing so MUST be documented in Security Considerations.

-## Authentication and Application State {#state}

-Applications that use HTTP MAY use stateful cookies {{?RFC6265}} to identify a client and/or store client-specific data to contextualise requests.

-If it is only necessary to identify clients, applications that use HTTP MAY use HTTP authentication
-{{?RFC7235}}; if the Basic authentication scheme {{?RFC7617}} is used, it MUST NOT be used with the 'http' URL scheme.

-In either case, it is important to carefully specify the scoping and use of these mechanisms; if they expose sensitive data or capabilities (e.g., by acting as an ambiant authority), exploits are possible.
-Mitigations include using a request-specific token to assure the intent of the client.

 ## HTTP Methods